 What makes this whole ordeal very creepy is the fact that this murder was foretold by a prison inmate a few weeks before it took place.
 And that man turned out to be none other than notorious serial killer David ‘Son of Sam’ Berkowitz, who was speaking to a prison informant.

-In 1977, David Berkowitz was convicted of shooting and murdering six people and injuring seven others, and was serving multiple life sentences in jail.
-It was always widely speculated that Berkowitz had been part of a satanic cult, and that he didn’t commit all six murders he was serving sentences for.
-According to the prison informant, Berkowitz accurately described the crime scene, saying his cult were planning to break into a Manhattan home on Halloween.
+In 1977, David Berkowitz was convicted of shooting and murdering six people and injuring seven others and was serving multiple life sentences in jail.
+It was always widely speculated that Berkowitz had been part of a satanic cult and that he didn’t commit all six murders he was serving sentences for.
+According to the prison informant, Berkowitz accurately described the crime scene, saying his cult was planning to break into a Manhattan home on Halloween.
 No one really knows if the murders of Sisman and Platzman had anything to do with Berkowitz, but the murder case remains unsolved to this day.

 It must be something in the Halloween air

 These five stories are just the tip of the iceberg when it comes to creepy occurrences on Halloween.
 Stories of people disappearing without a trace, freakishly good decorations that turn out to be actual dead bodies, and stories of unsolved murders fill the unsung corners of the internet.
-Things far more terrifying than any vampire, ghoul or monster your brain can conjure.
+Things were far more terrifying than any vampire, ghoul or monster your brain can conjure.
 And of course, the added creepiness of Halloween makes it that much spookier…